 To grow sclerotia, make up and inoculate jars as normal, but then incubate the jars for at least two or three months—some growers advise at least six months, and some have let the jars go for 15 months or even more.
 Then simply empty the jars into a clean tray and pick the sclerotia out.
 The mycelium and substrate can then be either dunked and returned to the jar for another round or spawned to bulk.

-In most jurisdictions, the problem with buying ATL#7 is that you might be arrested and thrown into prison forever and a day.
+In most jurisdictions, the problem with buying ATL#7 (well buying any shrooms) is that you might be arrested and thrown into prison forever and a day.
 We are not going to tell you how to do that, no.

 Of course, growing the strain is also illegal in most jurisdictions.
 Your choice is to either find a place where psilocybin is legal, or decide what legal risk to take, or not use psilocybin at all.
 A curious loophole in many (not all) jurisdictions is that spores do not contain psilocybin and so may be legal unless there is separate legislation covering them.
 Depending on where you live, you may therefore be able to legally buy spore prints or syringes of spore solution of ATL#7.
 What you do with this material—which is illegal to germinate—is ultimately up to you.